 Is health insurance available to GRTS students?

-Cornerstone University offers a premium-based injury and sickness insurance plan to all students of Grand Rapids Theological Seminary.
-Interested students can obtain an insurance brochure from Cornerstone University Health Services or from the GRTS Admissions office.
+Cornerstone University does not offer insurance to students, but they have a list of resources and other agencies that can provide insurance for students.
+Interested students can obtain information from the Cornerstone University Health Services or from the GRTS Admissions office.

 Do you offer evening classes?

 We offer a variety of course offerings in both the morning, afternoon and evening.
 Our classes start as early at 8:30 a.m. and as late as 6:20 p.m.
 We have block scheduling, which means that your class is only one day a week, making it easier for you to balance a work schedule.
 (The only exceptions are our Tuesday/Thursday Greek and Hebrew classes.)
-We do not currently offer any weekend classes.
-We also have two-week intensive courses in early January and during the summer months.
+We do not currently offer any weekend classes but we do have two-week intensive courses in early January and during the summer months.

 How long will it take me to complete my degree?